Ōtāne: Library

 Tenders for a new public library were invited in 1883 and it was open by 1884.
 It was replaced in 1929 by a building which also contained council and medical offices.
-It is now occupied by McCaulay's cafe and store.
+It is now occupied by Henry's Family Pies, cafe and store.
 A war memorial is next to the former library.

 Railway station

 Initially the township was served by mail coaches running between Napier and Waipukurau. Ōtāne (at that time Kaikora) railway station opened on Monday 28 August 1876, when the railway was extended from Te Aute to Waipawa. as part of the Palmerston North–Gisborne Line.
 It was part of the Paki Paki to Waipukurau contract, tendered on 9 July 1874 for £19,532 by Charles McKirdy, of Wellington, who built the Rimutaka Incline and several other lines.
 A local contractor tendered £29,173.
 There were allegations of mismanagement and disputes about the contracts.
 However, in 1876, the Minister for Public Works, Edward Richardson, attributed delays only to unexpectedly heavy land claims and floods.
 S Tracey and Allen, of Napier, tendered £7,989 for track for the Paki Paki-Waipawa length in September 1875. Ōtāne started with 2 trains a day in each direction, increased to 3 in 1883 and 4 in 1896.